ansible-collections/netapp.ontap/README.md

 ### Minor Changes
   - na_ontap_debug - report python executable version and path.
   - na_ontap_net_routes - `metric` option is supported from ONTAP 9.11.0 or later in REST.
+  - na_ontap_service_policy - update services for 9.11.1 - make it easier to add new services.
   - na_ontap_snapmirror - `schedule` is handled through `policy` for REST.
   - na_ontap_snapmirror_policy - improve error reporting and report errors in check_mode.
   - na_ontap_volume - `wait_for_completion` and `check_interval` is now supported for volume move and encryption in REST.